Yeah, just checking, see what's come in here when I was going to yeah, okay, let's see.

 Whatever.

-But they're setting up for Meghan.
+But they're setting up for Megan.

-But anyway, the point is that an existing anchorette at NBC has been swept aside for the incoming Megan Kelly.
+But anyway, the point is that an existing Anchorette at NBC has been swept aside for the incoming Megan Kelly.

-Is that is that what the story you had?
+Is that what the story you had?

-Tamman Hall worked very hard.
+Tamron Hall worked very hard.

 So you think she's being shafted here?